ilyub/BACKUP-2022-09-06-quasar-extension/docs/interfaces/components_api_slotNames.SlotsNames2.md

 ▸ `Readonly` **hasSome**(...`names`): `boolean`

-Checks if some slot exists.
+Checks that some slot exists.

 #### Parameters